MINIX NEO Z97

 The MINIX NEO Z97 is an excellent choice for users who prioritize compact size and connectivity over raw performance and upgradability.
 Its triple 4K display support and dual Gigabit Ethernet make it particularly well-suited for office workstations, digital signage, home theater PCs, and network appliance duties.
 The Intel N97 processor provides enough power for productivity applications, web browsing, streaming, and even some light gaming.

 However, the sealed design with non-upgradeable RAM and the complete absence of USB-C ports may give pause to users who prefer future-proofing their hardware investments.
+If silent operation is a priority, consider the fanless MINIX Z100-0dB which offers completely silent performance with upgradeable RAM.
 If you need more than 12GB of RAM now or anticipate needing it later, you’ll want to look elsewhere.
 Similarly, if your workflow relies heavily on USB-C peripherals, the lack of any USB-C ports could be a dealbreaker.

 At around $200-230, the MINIX NEO Z97 offers compelling value when you factor in the included Windows 11 Pro license.
 For those looking to compare options, Starry Hope’s Mini PC Comparison Chart provides a valuable resource for finding the best fit for your needs.